javiergcas/PRJ_FAConn/README.md

 3) **FA04_Preproc_fMRI_NoRICOR_PerRun_FIR**: This script calls afni_proc to generate pre-processing scripts for each run separately.
 We will do analyses in original EPI space to minimize partial voluming.
 This script will do (among other things), the following: time shift correction, motion correction, compute registration to T1, spatial smoothing, create of masks for different tissues, and nuisance regression.

+4) **FA05_CreateNiis_and_Masks**: This script set does a few extra operations following afni_proc.
+Those include: transformation of some HEAD/BRIK files into nifti (so that the can be loaded in Python later), aligment of 100 and 200 ROI Shaefer atlas to each fully pre-processed EPI dataset, alignment of 7 and 17 network yeo atlas to each fully pre-processed EPI dataset.

 # Instructions for bash scripts

 Bash scripts were created to conduct analyses in the biowulf cluster.
 For that reason, for every step you can find three different scripts: